-In this puzzle, we’re going to learn how to join dirty data using SQL Server.
-Many times you’re forced to use someone else’s data.
-Since it is their system and data, not yours, you can’t always fix the inconsistently formatted data before it is in the database.
+In this puzzle, we are going to learn how to join dirty data using the SQL Server.
+There are many instances that you are forced to use someone else’s data.
+Since it is their system and data (not yours), then you can’t always fix the inconsistently formatted data before it is in the database.

 So how can you use it?
 Do this puzzle and learn how!

 Solving puzzles is a great way to learn SQL.
 Nothing beats practicing what you’ve learned.
 Once you have figured out the puzzle, post your answer in the comments section so we all can learn from one another.

 How Do You JOIN Dirty Data in SQL Server?

 In business, the data you get to work with isn’t always clean.
 For instance, I know of a major automotive manufacturer, whose part number prefix and suffix are separated with dashes in their engineering system, and spaces in their EDI system (e.g. ‘1234-4567’ versus ‘1234 4567’).
 This makes it difficult to compare and join data from the two system.
 But in today’s puzzle, we’re going to explore this issue and learn how to do the joins.

 DECLARE @PartDescription TABLE ( PartNumber Varchar(20), Name Varchar(20) ) DECLARE @PartSales TABLE ( PartNumber Varchar(20), Year int, Sales float )

 Your goal is to get a result showing the PartNumber, Name, Year, and Sales.
 Then, sort your results by Name and Year.

 Also, the PartNumber you display should have dashes separating the prefix (first four characters) from the suffix (last four characters).